paigeweber13/multi-part-print-cost/README.md

 all three use 3 perimeter, top, and bottom layers, and 20% cubic infill

 ## TODO:
+ [ ] how will I add times together?
+Make time object?
+Switch language?
+   [ ] Is there any benefit in continuing to use bash over something like
+       python?
+   [ ] Can I run slic3r appimage from python?
  [ ] make it work with arbitrary exported slic3r profile

 ## Compatibility: